DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 Does the weather affect fiber internet?

-Weather generally does not affect fiber internet because the connection uses light signals transmitted through glass or plastic fibers.
+No, weather generally does not affect fiber internet because the connection uses light signals transmitted through glass or plastic fibers.
 These signals are immune to electromagnetic interference and weather conditions such as rain, wind, and electrical storms.
 This resilience to adverse weather conditions ensures a stable and reliable internet connection, unlike traditional copper-based systems that can suffer from signal degradation and outages during severe weather.

 Is DSL good enough for Netflix?

-DSL can be good enough for streaming Netflix, particularly if the DSL connection offers speeds of at least 3 to 5 Mbps, which is sufficient for standard-definition streaming.
+Yes, DSL can be good enough for streaming Netflix, particularly if the DSL connection offers speeds of at least 3 to 5 Mbps, which is sufficient for standard-definition streaming.
 For HD streaming, Netflix recommends a minimum speed of 5 Mbps, while 4K Ultra HD streaming requires at least 25 Mbps.
 If a DSL service can consistently provide these speeds, it can support Netflix streaming.
 However, if your home uses multiple devices or has higher bandwidth needs, you may experience buffering or reduced quality.

 Which type of wired internet is best for gaming?